 We cannot stress this enough: never force customers to create an account or register prior to completing checkout.
-This creates an added step (or steps) for customers, slows them down, and ultimately causes them to consider if they want to proceed.
-Always offer guest checkout options so that customers are not slowed down and have the option to proceed without registering.
+This creates an added step (or steps) for customers, slows them down, and ultimately causes them to reconsider whether they want to proceed.
+Always offer guest checkout options so that customers are not slowed down, and have the option to proceed by just providing their email address.

 Offer customers a variety of payment options, prioritizing the major payment methods first.
 The more payment options customers have, the more customers will follow through to complete purchase.
 Start with major providers to enable most customers to use a payment method, expanding as its feasible for your business.